 Growing in the ground allows for natural growth and development of the tree.

 We always remind people that without a good root system a tree won’t survive.
 We take a lot of care ensuring our trees are sold with proper root systems, allowing them to survive and thrive when planted in their new homes.
-A good root system is achieved by using the transplantation system, which is a process by which trees are dug out of the ground and replanted in a different area of the nursery before sale.
-It means that effectively the roots are pruned and thereby strengthened.
-Sometimes transplantation may not be necessary and merely pruning the roots in situ will suffice.
+A good root system is achieved by ‘transplanting’, which is a process by which trees are dug out of the ground and replanted in a different area of the nursery before sale.
+It means that effectively the roots are pruned and thereby ensuring more fibrous roots around the base of the tree.
+Sometimes transplanting is not necessary and merely pruning the roots in situ will suffice.

-Every time our trees are transplanted it encourages more fibrous roots to develop which creates an established root system.
-This allows for high survival rates when being planted out.
+Every time our trees are transplanted it encourages more fibrous roots to develop which creates a healthy root system.
+This allows for high survival rates when being planted.

 Transplanting also stimulates growth and development without the tree gaining too much height, allowing it to broaden and its shape to become more developed.